vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Building/Editor Assemblies.md

 #### Preprocessor directives
 Editor code can be wrapped in a `UNITY_EDITOR` preprocessor `#if` directive.
-This code will only compile when the preprocessor argument is present, which Unity only defines when running code from the editor.
+This code will only compile when the preprocessor argument is present, which Unity defines when running code from the editor.
 The surrounded code will be stripped when building the game.

 ```csharp